Tips and Tools for Excellent Customer Service

 How do you provide excellent customer support?

 Talk about your nebulous concepts.
 How can one list attempt to show what good customer service looks like in YOUR sector?
-Well, honestly, that would be difficult; however, there are some universals at play.
-People like what they like, no matter where they are or what they’re looking for support with.
+That would be difficult; however, some universals are at play.
+People like what they like, no matter where they are or what they're looking for support with.
 Here are a few ideas pulled from across the market to get you started:

 Despite the terms being used interchangeably (including in this article!), there is a difference between customer support and customer service.
 The former is reactive, while the latter is proactive.
 Support is when a customer reaches out to you for help with a problem they’re already having.
 Service is when you reach out to them with ways to help out BEFORE a problem occurs.